nelsonfigueroa/nelson.cloud/content/posts/2020-12-31-favorite-privacy-tools.md

 Proton Mail is an email service based in Switzerland.
 Your emails are encrypted and aren't used for training AI or selling advertisements to you.

-The UI/UX isn't as great as something like GMail but I think it's worth the trade-off.
+The UI/UX isn't as great as something like Gmail but I think it's worth the trade-off.
 They also support bringing in your own domain to use for emailing.

 You can create a free account to try it out.